Ethics, Bias and Things That Go Bump in an AI Night

-- Offers a framework for excelling in a time of rapid change
+- Offers a technology framework to help clients “create spend money to save money/make money” strategies to excel in a time of rapid change

-- Discusses evolving technology issues including the implications of AI as it relates to ethics, bias, and transparency
+- Gets to the heart of evolving technology issues, including the implications of Generative AI (like ChatGPT) as it relates to ethics, bias, and transparency so you can use AI responsibly

 Play Video View Fees